syntevo/syntevo.github.io/SmartGit/Latest/Synchronizing-with-Remote-Repositories.md

 [Pull](#pull) to keep your repository synchronized with the remote repository.

-In SmartGit's main window, the Synchronize command can be invoked as
+The Synchronize command can be invoked as follows:
-follows:

 -   from the menu via **Remote\|Synchronize**,
 -   with the Synchronize toolbar button,